port

 Meals not included

-Enjoy a guided walking tour along Shelburne's heritage waterfront, which retains one of the largest collections in North America of original 18th, 19th and early 20th century architecture still in use.
+Enjoy a guided walking tour along Shelburne's heritage waterfront, which retains one of the largest collections of original 18th, 19th, and early 20th century architecture still in use in North America today.